Self-consistent

 where is

-and gravitational torsion field:
+gravitational torsion field:

-from which the Stoney mass and
+from which Stoney mass and

-the gravitational torsion mass could be derived:
+gravitational torsion mass could be derived:

 Instead of fictitious magnetic charge the